learn-co-curriculum/curriculum-team/first_day.md

   sure that your manager knows about you, how you can be helped, areas where you are excited to grow, etc.

+## Important Knowledge

+* Instructional assets live in learn-co-curriculum/repo
+* Students experience things in learn-co-students/repo
+* Don't make changes in learn-co-students
+* If you add a branch in learn-co-curriculum **it will be instantaneously downstream replicated** &rarr; unless &larr; it starts with `wip-`